The sad fact is, on average, 70% of first time visitors to your church don’t come back a second time.

 This takes getting the balance right, you don’t want to hound a person because that can be detrimental too.

-5. Point Them in the Right Direction
+5. Point Them In The Right Direction

 When you’re new, and especially if you’re alone, having a point of contact can be really helpful and reassuring.